mmurygin/notes/sre/postmortems.md

 # Postmortem
 **Downtime is like a present - it's good until you have the same twice.**

+**The goal of Postmortem is to understand how your system REALLY works**

 ## Basic
 1. Real incidents
     *  Real incidents are not unusual.